All Trails now open for skiing and snowshoeing!

 Otter Slide: Open and groomed Saturday, Monday, Thursday and after storms.

 Heavens gate and Elk dance: Open and groomed Saturday, Monday, Thursday and after storms.

 The Breckenridge Nordic Center’s Trails are unique in the West.
 Just a minute’s drive from Downtown Breckenridge up Ski Hill Road, you’ll discover 2,000 acres of Cross Country Nordic and Snowshoeing trails.
 They travel in and through the town’s protected Cucumber Gulch Preserve and up in the High Country in the New Nordic World under Peaks 6 and 7.

 The trails start at 9,800 feet and circumnavigate the area through pristine legend forests with soaring mountain views.
 Due to the Nordic Center’s high mountain location, it’s season runs from mid November thru April – the longest in Colorado.
 The consistent snow quality and kettle moraine topography terrain creates an exceptional destination for all types of Nordic sports and skill levels.

-There are over 30 kilometers of well-groomed Nordic trails with set tracks for traditional classic style skiing and skate lanes for freestyle Nordic skiing while snowshoers enjoy over 20 kilometers of singletrack trails.
+Over 30 kilometers of well-groomed Nordic trails are set with tracks for traditional classic style skiing and skate lanes for freestyle Nordic skiing while snowshoers enjoy over 20 kilometers of singletrack trails.